 - Misrepresenting whether or not they’re legally entitled to seize goods or assets

-- The guideline says that examples of unreasonable contact can include attempts to intimidate, frighten, demoralise, tire out, exhaust, or embarrass the debtor
+- Attempting to intimidate, frighten, demoralise, tire out, exhaust, or embarrass a debtor

-- Unreasonably frequent attempted contact – the guideline advises that this may amount to undue harassment
+- Unreasonably frequent contact, which can amount to undue harassment

-- Visiting a debtor’s home or workplace without their explicit permission to do so, and even if permission is given, not leaving their home or workplace immediately if asked to do so
+- Visiting a debtor’s home or workplace without their permission, or if permission is given, not leaving their home or workplace immediately if asked to do so